autonlab/tad/README.md

 period in the target location seems to decrease.
 Two-tailed test will detect both of these changes.

-The data source allows selection of the hive server or a flatfile to be used.
+The data source allows selection of the elastic search or a flatfile to be used.

+The `stratify` field determines whether or not the results will be stratified (described later).
+The `cluster-field` indicates the elastic search field on which entities are clustered.

-### Progress message
+### GET event-report message

 This message will allow querying for progress on the task.
-The service field must indicate `Progress`.
 The body contains just one important field:

 Field   | Values | Explanation
 --------|--------|------------
-task-id | int    | ID number of the task
+task-id | string | ID number of the task

 The task ID is returned in the response when an event report is requested.
 The reponse to this message will include the status of the current task or,